ellariis/guided_tachyon_VTunePerformanceAnalysis.-/README.md

      - Run the following command: `MSBuild "tachyon_samples_2022.sln" /t:Rebuild /p:Configuration="Release"`

 ## Build Instructions for Linux
+> **Note**: If using Linux, it is recommended to install the libXext.so and libX11.so libraries in order to see the graphics.

 1. Build the program using the following `cmake` commands.
    ```